oscdoctest/Qi-Docs/docs/Qi_Streams.rst

 7. Cannot contain consecutive periods.
 8. Cannot consist of only periods.

-*QiStream Metadata*
+**QiStream Metadata**

 Use of TimeSpan objects in the QiStream Metadata dictionary is not supported.
-Any numeric types stored in QiStream Metadata may be returned as ``long``.
+Any numeric types stored in QiStream Metadata might be returned as type ``long``.

+The Metadata property provides the ability to store information about a stream using a key-value dictionary (specifically, ``IDictionary<string, object>``).
+QiStream Metadata property values are subject to 'over the wire' serialization limitations.
+To ensure there is no loss of data fidelity, OSIsoft recommends that you test the value ranges of any type that you plan to use.